minibolt-guide/minibolt/guide/system/security.md

 ---

-We make sure that your RaspiBolt is secured against unauthorized remote access.
+We make sure that your MiniBolt is secured against unauthorized remote access.

 Status: Tested MiniBolt
 {: .label .label-blue }